-- Stage 1: Expression of Interest and call with member of the Excellence fellowship team - Stage 2: Application form - Stage 3: Co-development of a research project with a member of Sanger Institute research lead - Stage 4: The co-created projects are submitted to the Scientific Review Panel - Stage 5: Interview on Zoom
+- Stage 1: Expression of Interest and call with member of the Excellence fellowship team - Stage 2: Application form - Stage 3: Co-development of a research project with a member of Sanger Institute research lead - Stage 4: The co-created projects are submitted to the Scientific Review Panel - Stage 5: Interview

-Stage 1: Expression of Interest Questions
+Stage 1: Expression of Interest Questions (1000 words max across all questions):

 - Please tell us the areas of research that interest you, as well as how these interests intersect with Sanger Institute's areas of research.
 You can select up to three from the list below and/ or your interests that may span these research areas.
-Or please indicate below if you are not sure which programme area to apply to at this stage.

-- The genomic science we carry out in the science programmes of the Sanger Institute are: Cancer, Ageing and Somatic Mutation
+Or please indicate below if you are not sure which programme area to apply to at this stage. - The genomic science we carry out in the science programmes of the Sanger Institute are: Cancer, Ageing and Somatic Mutation

-- Cellular Genetics
+Cellular Genetics

-- Human Genetics

-- Parasites and Microbes

-- Tree of Life

-- Not sure which programme area to apply to